bruceoutdoors/CS231n/README.md

 The course website: http://cs231n.stanford.edu/

-Here are my solutions for this above course, for the benefit of people who struggle greatly to solve them (like myself).
+Here are my solutions for this above course (Winter 2016), for the benefit of people who struggle greatly to solve them (like myself).
 I myself (and some of my coursemates) did not enrolled in Stanford to take this course; I just have generous access to the course notes, lecture videos and assignment code, which is made public for everyone.
 Therefore I do not guarantee that my solutions are correct, so if you spot any errors do let me know.

 As of this writing I have yet completed the course material; completed assignments are marked [***done!***], otherwise they are as originally downloaded from the course site.

 Assignment list:

  * Assignment #1
  	* Q1: k-Nearest Neighbor classifier (20 points) [***done!***]
- 	* Q2: Training a Support Vector Machine (25 points)
+ 	* Q2: Training a Support Vector Machine (25 points) [***done!***]
  	* Q3: Implement a Softmax classifier (20 points)
  	* Q4: Two-Layer Neural Network (25 points)
  	* Q5: Higher Level Representations: Image Features (10 points)